samtatman/NC-News/README.md

-# Agent-News
+# Agent News API

-Agent-News is an API which is used in the Agent-News App, a web app written with React JS.
-This API is linked to a postgres SQL database, which contains articles, comments, topics and users, used in NC News.
+Agent News is an API which is used in the [Agent News App](https://agentnewsfornow.netlify.com/), a web app written with React JS.
+This API is linked to a postgres SQL database, which contains articles, comments, topics and users.

-## Accessing the API

 The API is hosted on Heroku at this address: https://agent-news.herokuapp.com/api.